TomHames/gatsby-blog/src/pages/articles/26-07-2019---Data-Structures/index.md

   - "Software"
 description: "The building blocks for everything we use"
 ---
 This is part 2 of a 3 part introductory series into the Big 0, Data Structures and Algorithms.
-This article will introduce what data structures are, why you should understand them and to discuss the most common data structures.
+This article will introduce what data structures are, why you should understand them and discuss the most common data structures.
 I'll be introducing the following:

 - Arrays
 - Linked Lists